raspberrypisig/minimal-mistakes/_posts/2017-4-23-funnel-traffic-through-tor-gateway.md

 access point, all traffic incoming and outgoing will be funnelled through the TOR network.

 I'm still working on it, details will made available on completion.

+To check if you are using the Tor gateway, go to https://check.torproject.org

 ## Links